fanglab/nanodisco/docs/overview.rst

    nanodisco binning -r reference/metagenome.fasta -s dataset/methylation_profile_MGM1_motif.RDS -b MGM1_motif -o analysis/binning
    nanodisco plot_binning -r reference/metagenome.fasta -u analysis/binning/methylation_binning_MGM1_motif.RDS -b MGM1_motif -o analysis/binning -a reference/motif_binning_annotation.RDS --MGEs_file dataset/list_MGE_contigs.txt

 See parameters detailed and advanced parameters in :ref:`profile`, :ref:`binning`, and :ref:`plot_binning` sections.
 In this example, the current differences file (``metagenome_subset_difference.RDS``) was generated on a mouse gut microbiome nanopore sequencing dataset, MGM1 from the preprint, using ``nanodisco difference``.
-This example corresponds to the procedure referred to as motif driven methylation binning where methylation motifs were already *de novo* discovered. **Runtime is ~10 min with 4 threads** and ~4 Gb of memory used.
+This example corresponds to the procedure referred to as guided methylation binning where methylation motifs were already *de novo* discovered. **Runtime is ~10 min with 4 threads** and ~4 Gb of memory used.
 We also described the procedure for automated methylation binning (including methylation features selection) from current differences file to binning results in the :ref:`detailed tutorial <detailed-tutorial-content>`.

 Detailed tutorial
 -----------------